Featured Events: Inequalities

 Don't miss this semester's global Blackness events, starting with a town hall to kick off February's observance of Black History Month.
 "We are hoping for a campuswide, honest, but ultimately useful conversation—a conversation that will bring changes,” says event organizer Mukoma Wa Ngugi.

 Black History Month is a time to assess, ask questions, and come together.
-Join us for this town hall and community event to discuss what Blackness here at Cornell means.
+This successful February 2 town hall and community event explored what Blackness here at Cornell means.
 Who defines it?
 What do Black people owe each other?
 And what should be done?

 Watch and Listen to Past Events